 Save your image, then Open your previous BeFunky Project once again.
 Navigate to Image Manager in the menu on the left, then click on the green buttons at the top to open the photo you just edited from your BeFunky account, Facebook, Google Photos, or Computer.

-Step 11: Add the Line Artopia Image as a Layer
+Step 8: Add the Line Artopia Image Layer

 Right-click on the uploaded image, then select Add as Layer.